qnzhou/Swept-Volume/README.md

 - **`../output/brush_stroke_example`** : The output directory where all generated files will be saved.
 The tool will create this directory if it doesn't exist.

 #### Optional Parameters:
-- **`-t 0.0005`** : Sets the **grid refinement threshold** to 0.0005.
+- **`--ee 0.0005`** : Sets the **environment threshold** to 0.0005.
 This parameter controls how finely the algorithm subdivides the initial grid based on the implicit function's gradient magnitude.
-A smaller value (like 0.0005) means:
+A small value (like 0.0005) means:
-  - Higher precision in capturing surface details
+  - High precision in capturing surface details
   - More computational time and memory usage
   - Better preservation of sharp features and fine geometric details
   - The algorithm will subdivide grid cells more aggressively where the function changes rapidly

-- **`--tt 0.005`** : Sets the **trajectory threshold** to 0.005.
+- **`--es 0.005`** : Sets the **silhouette threshold** to 0.005.
 This parameter controls the precision of trajectory processing, which is crucial for:
   - Temporal discretization of the 4D sweep
-  - Determining how finely to sample the time dimension of the sweep
+  - Determining how finely to sample the 4D grid based on the complexity of the trajectory
   - Capturing temporal variations in the implicit function
-  - A smaller value provides better temporal resolution but increases computation time

 - **`-f brush_stroke_blending`** : Specifies the **implicit function** to use.
 The `brush_stroke_blending` function represents a particular sweep pattern that:
   - Creates a brush stroke-like swept volume with blending effects